 Diarrhea happens when you have loose, watery, or frequent bowel movements.
 It is a common problem with many causes.
 Most cases of diarrhea clear up on their own.
 But certain cases may need treatment.
 Be sure to see your healthcare provider if your symptoms do not improve within a few days.

 Treatment of diarrhea depends on its cause.
 Diarrhea caused by bacterial or parasite infection is often treated with antibiotics.
 Diarrhea caused by other factors, such as a stomach virus, often improves with simple home treatment.
 The tips below may also help relieve your symptoms.

 Drink plenty of fluids.
 This helps prevent too much fluid loss (dehydration).
 Water, clear soups, and electrolyte solutions are good choices.
-Avoid alcohol, coffee, and tea.
-Also avoid soda, fruit juice, sports drinks, and milk.
+Avoid alcohol, coffee, tea, and milk.
 These can make symptoms worse.

 Suck on ice chips if drinking makes you queasy.